Transport in Kochi: City roads

 The main railway line cut Ernakulam city into 2 halves which are interconnected with three rail-over bridges (ROBs), which are one of the major bottlenecks due to being narrow bridges.

 Fort Kochi has the maximum number of roads, mostly narrow in nature, due to presence of several heritage properties and thickly populated areas.
-Indira Gandhi Road is the main arterial road in Willingdon island that runs parallel to western coastal side of the island connecting Ernakulam Wharf with NH 47A.
+Indira Gandhi Road is the main arterial road in Willingdon island that runs parallel to western coastal side of the island connecting Ernakulam Wharf with NH 966B.

 Public transport

-For transport within the city, buses and taxis are available throughout the day.
-The city has a very fast and efficient bus transport system, mainly dominated by private operators, known as Red-Buses.
-The red buses offer no-frills travel within the city, forming a major backbone of public transport.
+For transport within the city, buses and cabs are available throughout the day.
+The city has a very fast and efficient bus transport system, mainly dominated by private operators=.
+The private buses offer no-frills travel within the city, forming a major backbone of public transport.
 However the reckless driving and competitive tendency among red-buses has been heavily criticised by the public.
 Despite its mounting public criticism on reckless driving, the punctuality and reliability of services often silence the critics to a great extent.

-Mayor Soumini Jain and MLA Hibi Eden are planning to join hands with a city-based think tank, Centre for Public Policy Research (CPPR) to promote public transport systems.
-CPPR has come up with one-year programme that aims to promote public transport with a research to quantify its impact.
-The programme will commence in October 2017.